Terms & Conditions

 6.5.
 Centrus360 or its licensors own all IP in:

-6.5.3. all deliverables and work product (including drafts) created in providing the Legal Support Services.
+6.5.3. all deliverables and work product created in providing the Services.

 6.6.
 Unless expressly permitted under the Agreement, the Customer may not use any of Centrus360’s IP without Centrus360’s prior written consent.

 6.7.
-If the Customer becomes aware of any infringement or misappropriation of Centrus360's IP, the Customer must promptly notify Centrus360.
-At Centrus360's expense, the Customer must assist Centrus360 by taking reasonable steps to defend Centrus360's IP, but the Customer may not start legal proceedings to do so of its own accord.
+If the Customer becomes aware of any infringement or misappropriation of Centrus360’s IP, the Customer must promptly notify Centrus360.
+At Centrus360’s expense, the Customer must assist Centrus360 by taking reasonable steps to defend Centrus360’s IP.

 7. Data protection